wbprime/site/content/posts/2015-05-28-Spring-At-First-Glance.md

 ---
-title: "Spring DI: At First Glance"
+title : "Spring DI: At First Glance" date : 2015-05-28T19:11:56+08:00
-date: 2015-05-28 19:11:56
 updated: 2015-06-10 13:11:56
-categories: ["Spring DI"]
+categories : ["Spring DI"]
-tags: ["java", "Spring"]
+tags : ["java", "Spring"]
-description: "The Springframework is famous for IOC and DI features.
+description : "The Springframework is famous for IOC and DI features.
 What exactly does a Spring based Java application look like?
 And how to produce a Spring based app without learning a lot of teches and apps like maven and gradle.
 Ok, let's start step by step."
 ---

 [Spring](http://spring.io) is a world famous Java developing framework.